beyondthesoftware/website/content/momentum-lab.md

 Aspire’s complexity can make everything feel important at once.
 Momentum Lab helps you cut through the noise and focus on the next most impactful thing.

 Each sprint is built around a simple idea: **learn → apply → repeat**.
 Two out of three won’t get you there.
-Momentum Lab gives you all three—on a deadline.
+Momentum Lab gives you all three, on a deadline.

 **Every sprint includes:**
 - Weekly calls with facilitators and peers who’ve been there